andistoev/testing-pessimistic-locking-handling-spring-boot-jpa-oracle/README.md

 ### About me
 My name is [Andrey Zahariev Stoev](https://www.linkedin.com/in/andistoev).
-I am working as Senior Software Architect in Bern, Switzerland I love software craftsmanship and systems thinking.
+I am working as Senior Software Architect in Switzerland.
+I love software craftsmanship and systems thinking.
 I am passionate about travel, languages and cultural diversity exploration.